10motico/dogo-disocred-bot/README.md

 prefix: dogo
 commends:

-dogo help
+dogo help should be in v01

-wtf-posts a wtf gif
+wtf-posts a wtf gif starts from V02

-kill-posts a killing gif
+kill-posts a killing gif starts from V02

 dogo i have food- posts a gif related to food